 Who says your New Year's resolutions have to be all about you?
-In 2015, vow to strengthen the bond between you and your partner and make your marriage that much better by committing to any one or all of these five selfless relationship goals.
+These New Year's resolution ideas will strengthen the bond between you and your partner and make your marriage that much better.
+So in 2017, commit to any one or all of these five selfless relationship goals.
 Happily ever after is, indeed, possible!

 If he's been wanting you to try rock climbing or ballroom dancing lessons all year, and you'd normally rather stick a fork in your eye than accompany him, just suck it up and do it, advises relationship expert and author April Masini.
 "The fact that he knows you've been saying no repeatedly and you're now doing this solely for him makes it that much better a resolution."
 After all, the more you're willing to give, the more you'll get in return.

 Constantly rolling your eyes at the mere mention of getting together with his mom?
 It may not be full-on trash talk, but trust us, it definitely doesn't go unnoticed, notes Masini.
 "Whether it's his mother, boss, best friend or kids, resolve to be conscious and disciplined in stopping the negative behavior that you think is subtle and he hears and sees loudly and clearly."

 Feel like you've turned into a total nag as of late?
 Then it's time to get in touch with your playful side in the new year!
 "Laughter is not only fuel for your relationship, but it creates a special kind of intimacy and lightens the load of a heavy day," explains licensed psychologist Dr. Shannon Kolakowski, PsyD, author of When Depression Hurts Your Relationship.
 "Maybe it's watching a silly movie together, giggling over inside jokes or simply building a snowman in the backyard."
 Life is stressful enough as it is, so resolve to really let go next year and just have fun with your significant other.

 Shower him with compliments.